nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd opening in the opening list.

+### Deleting all openings : `clear`

+Deletes all openings from the list.

+Format: `clear`

+* This command allows you to delete all openings from the list in a single command
+* Useful when you want to start a fresh new list!

 ### Exiting the program : `exit`

 Exits the program.